Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/H3 PHD Proposals.md

 		- GIS / Sensors
 		- Tracking

+---

 # THE DYAD
 **Why research this universe of inquiry?**
 **The known / unknown boundary**: MAKE NOTES IN RESPONSE TO THE FOLLOWING QUESTIONS:
 -   What is the state of the known in this topic of inquiry?
-	- Markov blankets are the most general substrate for mapping complexity.
-Systematising them adds semantic relevance to compossible classes of nodes.
-Data structured in such a way enables the comparison, translation and evaluation of non-fungible assets.
-Capital markets are already seeking new vehicles.
-The free energy principle can make these markets unenclosably regenerative.
+	- Cybernetics
+	- Artificial intelligence
+	- Augmented capabilities
+	-
 -   What are the unknown areas of interest?
+	- Free energy principal
+	- Friston blankets
+	- Active inference
+	- Environmental engineering
+	- Conservation
+	- Sensors and interfaces
 -   What are the primary assumptions of the prevailing view of the topic?
+	- Free energy principal can act as a unifying consilience.
 -   What are you questioning about those primary assumptions?
+	- How does this work exactly?
+	- What information feeds are needed for a friston blanket interface to make inferences?
 -   What is interesting for its own sake in this topic?
+	- Cognition and neurology, the workings of the gaia system.
 -   What is of interest in this topic from an external perspective?
+	- Conservation, Regeneration, making it all viable.
 -   What idea that could be different is attracting you?
+	- Semantic web: Qualitative composibility and search.
+	- Fluid adaptive society.
+	- Inner world, outer world fit.
+	- Markov blankets are a general substrate for mapping complexity.
+Systematising them adds semantic relevance to compossible classes of nodes.
+Data structured in such a way enables the comparison, translation and evaluation of non-fungible assets.
+Capital markets are seeking divest vehicles for oil and gas; let's make them adaptive to our planetary needs.
+Friston blankets and the free energy principle can ensure these new markets are adaptive to the flow of changing circumstances and programatically valued in proportion to real world fit.
+Claims about the world can be anchored on blockchains to maintain data integrity and transparency of methodologies used.
+Blockchains can augment truth claims by anchoring supporting data to maintain the transparency and integrity of codified methodologies used in the production of this capital.
 -   What are the forces that would reject that idea?
+	- Current market makers
+	- Some market investors
+	- Some regulators like the SEC and FCA
+	- The network state :p

 Review and reflect on your notes and identify the tension that is likely to energise the research unifying focus for your research.

-(1) Write notes in response to the contrasts identified in the pairs of questions
+1) Write notes in response to the contrasts identified in the pairs of questions
+	- Technical vs Societal
+	-

-(2) Summarise them into one pair that feels like the impetus to make this a research field.
+2) Summarise them into one pair that feels like the impetus to make this a research field.

-(3) Headline the pair in the Dyad Diagram.
+3) Headline the pair in the Dyad Diagram.

+---

-**THE TRIAD**
+# **THE TRIAD**

 **What approach?**